U.S. # 4804

 Tensions ran high during the 1960s as segregation and violence against African Americans were spreading unchecked in the South.
 Civil rights demonstrations calling for equality swept the nation.
 The most famous was the March on Washington for Jobs and Freedom.

-The march was organized by the “Big Six” – civil rights leaders including Martin Luther King, Jr., A. Philip Randolph, and John Lewis.
+When President John F. Kennedy proposed a civil rights bill in 1963, the march was developed to urge Congress to pass the legislation.
+The march was the idea of A. Philip Randolph, the president of the International Brotherhood of Sleeping Car Porters, the first black US labor union.
+The “Big Six” – civil rights leaders Randolph, Martin Luther King, Jr., James Farmer Jr., Whitney Young, Jr., Roy Wilkins, and John Lewis, organized the march.
 Among the stated goals of the day were: passing civil rights legislation, ending segregation in schools, protecting against police brutality, and increasing access to jobs.

 President Kennedy feared the march could end in violence and suggested it was ill-timed.
 But organizers insisted it go on, and Randolph claimed: “Frankly, I have never engaged in any direct-action movement which did not seem ill-timed.”
 In the end, Kennedy endorsed the march, but tasked his brother, Attorney General Robert F. Kennedy, with coordinating the event to oversee security.
 Fifteen thousand paratroopers were put on alert, but there was no violence.
 The march’s organizer’s also decided to end the march at the Lincoln Memorial instead of the Capitol building so Congress wouldn’t feel attacked.